current

 • Public health practice consultations.

-• Evaluation of communicable disease prevention and exposure assessments, including community and occupational exposures to COVID-19.
+• Communicable disease exposure assessments, including Legionnaires’ disease and Pontiac fever, foodborne illness, and community and occupational exposures to COVID-19.

-• Conducted epidemiological trend analysis and community impact assessments related to opioid and substance misuse.
+• Local, state, and national epidemiological trend analysis and community impact assessments related to opioid misuse.

-• Epidemiological risk evaluations, data analysis, and literature reviews of topics including opioids, ethylene oxide, PFAS, talcum powder, asbestos.
+• Epidemiological disease risk evaluations, data analysis, and comprehensive literature reviews of topics including ethylene oxide, talcum powder, benzene, gasoline, paraquat, and asbestos exposures.

 • Stewart, C., R. Fried, E. Sutherland, R.K.
 Brewster, E.A.
 Best, and M.A.
 Cappello.
 2023.
 Restaurant-associated foodborne illness outbreaks in the United States: an epidemiological assessment comparing outbreak occurrence and density Before [2000-2019] and during [2020] the COVID-19 pandemic.
 Journal of Public Health & Emergency, 7.